Last Updated: 02 July 2026

 Benefits of Balasana

-- Relaxes the body and calms the mind.
+- relaxes the body and calms the mind

-- helps in relieving lower back pain
+- may help ease tension in the lower back

 Who Should Avoid Balasana?